rapid7/metasploit-framework/documentation/modules/auxiliary/gather/nis_bootparamd_domain.md

 ```

 After disclosing the domain name, you can use
-`auxiliary/gather/nis_ypserv_map` to dump a map from an NIS server.
+`auxiliary/gather/nis_ypserv_map` to dump a map from a compatible NIS
+server.

 ```
 msf auxiliary(gather/nis_bootparamd_domain) > use auxiliary/gather/nis_ypserv_map